kvazar-network/index-php/README.md

 # Common Index API

-Versioned database toolkit to create and read Manticore index in different applications
+Versioned database toolkit to create and read Manticore index in different KVAZAR applications

 Requirement for: